flexatone/present-df-typing/doc/dft/slides.md

 ---
 layout: center
 ---
-# But what if variable column counts is appropriate?
+# But what if we need flexible numbers of columns?

 ---